mikro-orm/mikro-orm/docs/docs/entity-manager.md

 ```

 > Same problem can occur in mongo with M:N collections - those are stored as array property
-> on the owning entity, so you need to make sure to mark such properties too.
+> on the owning entity, so we need to make sure to mark such properties too.

 ### Fetching Paginated Results

-If you are going to paginate your results, you can use `em.findAndCount()` that will return
+If we are going to paginate our results, we can use `em.findAndCount()` that will return
 total count of entities before applying limit and offset.

 ```ts